bloominstituteoftechnology/java-shoppingcart/README.md

   * [ ] Add the models to represent Roles and the join table between Roles and Users
     * [ ] Two roles will be used - Admin for access to all of the system and User for access to only the authenticated user's information
   * [ ] In the existing User model add fields for password and roles including associated getters, setters, and other needed methods
-  * [ ] Add the SecurityUserService service and associated repository entry
+  * [ ] Add findByName to the User Service with associated repository entry
+  * [ ] Add the necessary helper functions
+  * [ ] Add the SecurityUserService service
-  * [ ] Add the necessary configuration files
+  * [ ] Add and update the necessary configuration files
 * [ ] The initial endpoints are affected by security as follows
   * [ ] http://localhost:2019/users/users
     * [ ] Only users with role Admin can access this endpoint